Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

 A three-stage batched \ac{G-P} algorithm is proposed for the GPU refactorization, which is given in \cref{ag:lu_without_x}. $LU$ denotes the working space for LU refactorization ($L+U-I$) including all the fill-ins predefined.
 The values in A needs to be copied into $LU$ with the fill-ins initialized as 0.

 In stage 1, with large number of columns available in each level, the columns are fully factorized in parallel.
 Each CUDA thread is responsible for one column in one task.
-In stage 2, when the available column of the level drops below e.g. 32, besides the columns, which can be fully factorized, the viable operations for all the unfinished columns can be executed simultaneously (shown in \cref{fig:schedule_a_fillin} as green lines).
-In stage 3, when only few columns e.g. one column available in each level, the extra \ac{VMAD} parallelization as shown in \cref{fig:lu_a_fillin} could be applied with extra CUDA threads scheduled within the same CUDA $threadBlock$, since only threads within one $threadBlock$ can be explicitly synchronized.
+In stage 2, besides the columns, which can be fully factorized, the viable operations for all the unfinished columns can be executed simultaneously (shown in \cref{fig:schedule_a_fillin} as green lines).
+In stage 3, the extra \ac{VMAD} parallelization as shown in \cref{fig:lu_a_fillin} could be applied with extra CUDA threads scheduled within the same CUDA $threadBlock$, since only threads within one $threadBlock$ can be explicitly synchronized.
 The extra \ac{VMAD} parallelization could use width of e.g. 4.
 In stage 2 and 3, on each level some columns can only be partially factorized, the already processed rows of each column are memorized, the finished columns of each level will be directly normalized.

+Since the available columns in each parallel levels is known after the symbolic analysis step.
+As indicated in \cref{fig:lu_col_level}, the start of level 2 and level 3 is solely related to the available columns in each level.
+This parameter is related to the hardware.
+As manually tuned in our tests, to achieve good performance, the stage 2 can start when less than 32 columns are available in level and stage 3 starts when only 1 column is available.

 For example matrix $LU$ shown in \cref{fig:lu_a_fillin}, the level one in \cref{fig:schedule_a_fillin} corresponds to the stage 1 of \cref{ag:lu_without_x}.
 After the first level is finished, tasks which belong to the columns in later levels can be executed in an earlier stage, which in turn increased the saturation rate and reduced the tasks in the serial levels (see \cref{fig:timeline_schedule_a_fillin}).
 Level 2 corresponds to the stage 2 of the algorithm.
 In level 3, 4, when only one single column is available the extra \ac{VMAD} parallelization is applied according to stage 3.
 In this case, the row 8, 9, 10 are assigned onto the $Thread.Idy$, thus \ac{VMAD} can be performed more efficiently with suitable parallelization width instead of element-wise.